suhaJamal/Bank-Customer-Churn-Prediction-Model/README.md

 ### Contributing
 If you would like to contribute to this project or have any suggestions, please open an issue or a pull request.

----

-Would you like to include any additional sections or details in this README?